btupper/btupper.github.io/_pages/about.md

 ## The Tandy Center 2021 Cruise

 Colleagues, rain, homemade baklava and a weatherproof ukulele... all in the name of science!
-From left,
+From left: Kenny, Johnathan, Remi (hiding), Kyle (baklava master), Nick, Camille and Rene.
+Missing: Jace and Ben

 ![TCOF](images/TCOF-cruise-2021.jpeg)